Spatial localization and pattern formation in discrete optomechanical cavities and arrays

 In order to simulate real experimental conditions, we have assumed a top-hat injection profile with finite width, modelled as a super-Gaussian $E(\bar{x})=E_{0}\exp (-\bar{x}^{20}/2\sigma_x^{20})$.
-In Fig. \ref{FigDvsC}, we show in solid blue the stationary structures we have found in a spatial window $x\in \lbrack -40l_{\mathrm{c}},+40l_{\mathrm{c}}]$ for different number of micromirrors $N$ (whose size is then $a=80l_{\mathrm{c}}/N$), taking $M=11$ field points per micromirror.
-We have chosen $\gamma=0.1$, $\Omega=10$, $\Delta=-2.2$, and $\rho =1.13$, and studied the spatial structures for two values of the injection, $E_0^{2}=2.25$ and $2.7$ (with $\sigma_x=40$).
-For these parameters the continuous limit predicts the appearance of, respectively, cavity solitons and periodic patterns \cite{Ruiz15}.
+In Fig. \ref{FigDvsC}, we show in solid blue the stationary structures we have found in a spatial window $x\in \lbrack -40l_{\mathrm{c}},+40l_{\mathrm{c}}]$ for different number of micro-mirrors $N$ (whose individual size is then $a=80l_{\mathrm{c}}/N$), taking $M=11$ field points per micro-mirror.
+We are showing results for the special case $\gamma=0.1$, $\Omega=10$, $\Delta=-2.2$, and $\rho =1.13$, and studied the spatial structures for two values of the injection, $E_0^{2}=2.25$ and $2.7$ (with $\sigma_x=40$).
+For these parameters the continuous limit predicts the appearance of, respectively, cavity solitons and periodic patterns~\cite{Ruiz15}.
 In the figure we show in dashed red the corresponding structures found in the continuous limit for these same parameters.
-It is remarkable how cavity solitons are well captured even with a fairly small number of micromirrors.
-On the other hand, the restrictions on the number of micromirrors needed to see the periodic patterns are a bit tighter, because we need enough space to hold such an extended structure, but they can still be observed with not so many micro-mirrors, as we show below.
+We see that cavity solitons are better captured with a small number of micro-mirrors than periodic patterns.
+This is so because we need enough space to hold such an extended structure, but they can still be observed with not so many micro-mirrors, as we show below.